Toyota Sprinter Trueno: AE91 & AE92 Series (1987–1991)

 The fifth generation of the Sprinter Trueno and Corolla Levin was introduced in May 1987.
 This generation had several changes from the previous generation, the most notable being the omission of the front-engine, rear-wheel drive (FR) layout of the previous generation in favour of a more conventional front-engine, front-wheel drive (FF) layout in-line with the other Corollas of the same generation.
 The 3-door liftback body style was dropped from this generation and was only produced in the 2-door coupé body style.

 Like the preceding AE85/86 models of the previous generation, it had two different front end styles for each models.
 The Sprinter Trueno had a much more slanted front fascia with retractable pop-up headlights, while the Corolla Levin had a much more levelled bonnet line with fixed rectangular headlights.
 All of the engines produced during this generation were DOHC engines, as opposed to the SOHC engines used for the previous AE85 models.
 New to the sporty coupés was the supercharged GT-Z trim, which was the highest and fastest trim level of the AE92 at the time.
-This trim comes equipped with a supercharged version of the 4A-GE engine called the 4A-GZE, combined with an SC12 roots type supercharger and a top mounted intercooler fed by a GT-Z-specific hood scoop.
+This trim comes equipped with a supercharged version of the 4A-GE engine called the 4A-GZE, combined with an SC12 roots type supercharger and a top mounted intercooler fed by a GT-Z-specific bonnet scoop.
 This new engine had previously been used in the supercharged AW11 MR2 a year prior to the introduction of the E90 series Sprinter/Corolla.

 For the AE91 series, the new G, L, Xi and Zi trim levels replaced the previous generation's GL, XL, SR and SE trim levels of the AE85 respectively.
 The G (Levin) and L (Trueno) featured the carburetted 1.5 L 5A-F engine while the better equipped Xi (Trueno) and Zi (Levin) featured the more economical fuel injected 1.5 L 5A-FE.
 The female-oriented XL Lissé and GL Lime models of the AE85 were carried over to the AE91 series and renamed as simply Lime (Levin) and Lissé (Trueno), all while retaining their same purpose.
 The Lime and Lissé were luxury variants of the G and L trims respectively, featuring unique upholstery, power steering, and an automatic transmission, among others.

 Standard transmission for all models is 5-speed manual.
 The 3-speed automatic was offered in the more affordable L, Lime and Trueno, or 4-speed automatic for the middle grades G, Zi and Xi, as well as the high-performance GT, GTV and GT-APEX.
 The sole gearbox for the supercharged GT-Z is 5-speed manual.
 On the GT-APEX model, a semi-active suspension technology called Toyota Electronic Modulated Suspension (TEMS) and a digital cluster similar to the one found in the AE86 GT-APEX models were also offered as factory options.